perillosantana/login/README.md

   }
 ```

-Then, add `login` or `login-content` block into your app theme as we do in our [Store theme app](https://github.com/vtex-apps/store-theme/blob/master/store/blocks.json).
+Then, add `login` or `login-content` block into your app theme as we do in our [Store theme app](https://github.com/vtex-apps/store-theme/blob/master/store/blocks.json). `login-content` is just the login form and `login` contains the login form and adds the possibility of other display modes such as pop-up.

-TODO EXPLAIN DIFFERENCE BETWEEN THEMES

 Now, you can change the behavior of the `login` block that is in the store header.
 See an example of how to configure: